mr-tgokul/mr-tgokul/README.md

-### Hi there 👋 I'm a Virtualization Engineer who loves automating with PowerShell and Python 🐍
+### Hi there 👋 I'm a Virtualization Engineer who loves automating tasks with PowerShell and Python 🐍

-About Me

 I'm passionate about virtualization technologies and have extensive experience in designing, implementing, and managing virtual infrastructures.
 I have a strong background in PowerShell and Python scripting, and I love using automation to streamline and optimize workflows.